 - 1. Cost Changes While cost changes to a project may occur after the project is programmed, the Solutions for Congested Corridors Program will not program additional funds to accommodate any cost increases to a project.
 Any cost increases must be funded from other fund sources.
 If there is a change in the cost estimate, the Commission must be notified immediately in writing to explain the change and the plan to cover the increase.
-A revised electronic Project Programming Request form which identifies the source of the additional funding must also be included.
-If a fund source is not identified to cover the cost increase, the project will be deleted from the Solutions for Congested Corridors Program. - 2.
+A revised electronic Project Programming Request form which identifies the source of the additional funding must also be included. - 2.
 Schedule Changes Schedule changes to a project will not be considered unless a time extension was approved as specified in Part VI, Section 22.2.
 For projects programmed in the last year of the 2020 Solutions for Congested Corridors Program, the agency may request by December 1, 2022, to reprogram the project only once with a justification.
 The request must include a cover letter from all the implementing agencies involved with the project; a clear and concise explanation for the request; the extraordinary circumstances that led to the request; consequences if the request is not approved; and an updated electronic Project Programming Request.
-The Commission may approve the request only if an unforeseen and extraordinary circumstance beyond the control of the responsible agency has occurred to justify the change at the time the 2022 Program is adopted. - 3.
-Scope Changes The Commission may consider minor changes to the scope of the project if there are no impacts to the project benefits or the scope change increases the benefits of the project.
+The Commission may approve the request only if an unforeseen and extraordinary circumstance beyond the control of the responsible agency has occurred to justify the change at the time the 2022 Program is adopted.

+3. Scope Changes - The Commission may consider minor changes to the scope of the project if there are no impacts to the project benefits or the scope change increases the benefits of the project.
 If the proposed scope changes are significant, and the project benefits are decreased, the Commission will evaluate the proposed changes and decide whether to continue funding the project or to delete the project from the Solutions for Congested Corridors Program.